juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 ### Dynamic provisioning {#overwrite-in-sc}

 :::tip
-Starting from v0.24, CSI Driver can customize mount pods and sidecar containers in the [ConfigMap](#overwrite-in-configmap), legacy method introduced in this section is not recommended.
+Starting from v0.24, CSI Driver can customize Mount Pods and sidecar containers in the [ConfigMap](#overwrite-in-configmap), legacy method introduced in this section is not recommended.
 :::

-CSI Driver allows [overriding the mount pod image in the StorageClass definition](#overwrite-in-sc), if you need to use different mount pod image for different applications, you'll need to create multiple StorageClass, and specify the desired mount pod image for each StorageClass.
+CSI Driver allows [overriding the Mount Pod image in the StorageClass definition](#overwrite-in-sc), if you need to use different Mount Pod image for different applications, you'll need to create multiple StorageClass, and specify the desired Mount Pod image for each StorageClass.

 ```yaml {11}
 apiVersion: storage.k8s.io/v1